Mel Hutchwright: Storylines

-Mel is not who he appears to be and the first signals of this are seen when Norris discovers Mel isn't typing in the front room of Emily's house at all, but it is a tape recording of someone typing.
-He's hurt realising Mel lied to him but Mel manages to worm his way out of it.
-Norris intends to persuade the Book Club to raise the money to fund the publishing of Mel's next book.
-Mel is about to leave, having stolen some of Emily's ornaments, when Norris tells him his idea of raising money for his book.
+Mel is not who he appears to be, and the first signs of this are seen when Norris discovers Mel is not typing in the front room of Emily's house at all, but is using a tape recording of someone typing.
+He is hurt to realise that Mel lied to him, but Mel manages to worm his way out of it.
+Norris intends to persuade the book club to raise the money to fund the publishing of Mel's next book.
+Mel is about to leave, having stolen some of Emily's ornaments, when Norris tells him about his idea of raising money for his book.
 Mel secretly replaces the ornaments, and agrees to stay.

-Norris then gets everyone at the Book Club except Ken to agree to put in £200 to pay for the publishing of Mel's The Canary's Last Song.
-Ken doesn't trust Mel and resolves to expose him for what he is.
-Mel tells Norris to get the Book Club members to make their cheques out to Lionel Hipkiss, his publisher.
-The Club meets and hands their money over to Mel, and in thanks he reads a passage from his book.
-Ken arrives at the Book Club and exposes Mel for the fraud that he is.
-Mel's real name is in fact Lionel Hipkiss and he has pulled scams like this at book clubs all over the country.
-Emily, Blanche, Roy, Rita, Audrey and Norris are shocked and demand their money back.
-Norris manhandles Mel out of the door after he insults them all.
-None of the Book Club members report Mel to the police, embarrassed that they were taken in by a conman.
+Norris then gets everyone at the book club except Ken to agree to put in £200 to pay for the publishing of Mel's The Canary's Last Song.
+Ken does not trust Mel, and resolves to expose him for what he is.
+Mel tells Norris to get the book club members to make their cheques out to Lionel Hipkiss, his publisher.

+The club meets at the café, and hands their money over to Mel.
+To thank them, he reads a passage from his book.
+Ken arrives at the book club and exposes Mel as a fraud.
+Mel's real name is in fact Lionel Hipkiss, and he has pulled similar scams at book clubs all over the country.
+Emily, Blanche, Roy, Rita, Audrey, Fred and Norris are shocked, and demand their money back.
+Norris orders Mel out of the café after he insults them all.
+None of the book club members report Mel to the police, embarrassed that they were taken in by a conman.